fmay/cc-html-intro-1-first-web-page/annotations.md

 #Recapping on some terminology
 Terminology can seem tedious, but if you make sure you learn the correct terminology, you will find talking to others and looking things up on the Internet much easier.

-So, make sure you are comfortable with the following terms, by referring back to the earliter contents
+So, make sure you are comfortable with the following terms, by referring back to the earlier contents

 - HTML *Element*
 - *Nested* elements